SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/register-device-sigfox.md

 You can verify that the device is really connected by checking that events are actually coming in.
 You can do so by clicking on a device and opening its **Events** tab.
 All events related to this device are listed here.

-For more information on viewing and managing your connected devices, also refer to [Device management](/users-guide/device-management/).
+For more information on viewing and managing your connected devices, also refer to the [Device management application](/device-management-application/).

 In order to migrate the device from one LNS connection to another, the device needs to be re-registered.
 Navigate to the **LPWAN** tab of the Device.